UniversalScientificTechnologies/xDOS_doc/SPACEDOS/SPACEDOS01.md

 SPACEDOS's primary applications are radiation alarm devices for satellite FCS and scientific research instruments for cosmic rays.

-In the case of manned missions, we suggest to use [SPACEDOS02](./SPACEDOS02.md) or [SPACEDOS03](./SPCAEDOS03.md).
+In the case of manned missions, we suggest using [SPACEDOS02](./SPACEDOS02.md) or [SPACEDOS03](./SPCAEDOS03.md).

 {: .highlight }
-  If you are interested in a modified designed for integration into your unmanned satellites, please [contact us](https://www.ust.cz/about/).
+  If you are interested in a modified design for integration into your unmanned satellites, please [contact us](https://www.ust.cz/about/).